cgodinez1271/floodio/README.md

 The '.jtl' file can be used in 2 ways:

-1. load the file into JMeter GUI to visualize the results using any of the graphing listener
+1. load the file into JMeter GUI to visualize the results using any of the graphing listeners.
-2. create the HTML report
+2. create the HTML report,

 ## Note